piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 #### Usage

-Parameters can be only used in properties of the info and in arguments of the tag.
-To use a parameter as a value you must surround the parameter with percent sings **%** e.g. **%footheme.mobile_systems%**, just like in the symfony xml services.
+Parameters can be only used in properties of the info and in arguments of tag.
+To use a parameter as a value you must surround the parameter with percent sings "%" e.g. **%footheme.mobile_systems%**, just like in the symfony xml services.

-### Theme
+### Themes

 ```xml
 <theme-mapping>